Extended Mean Field Games with Singular Controls: Introduction

 Differently from standard MFGs, where the interaction is only through the states, the interaction in \eqref{general-MFG} takes place not only through the states $X^{(1)}$, $X^{(2)}$ and $X^{(3)}$, but also through the singular controls $Z^{(1)}$ and $Z^{(2)}$.
 Extended MFGs were analyzed in \cite{CL-2015,Gomes2013} by using probabilistic and analytical approaches, respectively.
 We apply the relaxed solution method (probabilistic compactification method)\footnote{The relaxed solution method we apply is in the sense of \cite{L-2015}, which is different from \cite{BDT-2018}.} to establish the existence of equilibria result.
 The relaxed solution method was first applied to MFGs in \cite{L-2015}.
-Later it was used to prove existence of equilibria for MFGs with controlled jumps \cite{BCP-2017}, MFGs with absorption \cite{Campi2018,Campi2019}, MFGs with common noise \cite{CDL-2016}, MFGs with finite states \cite{Cec:Fis-2017} and MFGs with singular controls \cite{FH-2017}.
-The idea of this method is first establishing the upper hemi-continuity of the representative agent's best response correspondence to a given $\mu$ using Berge's maximum theorem, and then to apply the Kakutani-Fan-Glicksberg fixed point theorem in order to establish the existence of some measure-valued process $\mu^*$ such that the law of the agent’s state or strategy process under a best response to $\mu^*$ coincides with that process; for details, one can refer to the lecture note \cite{Lacker2018}.
+Later it was used to prove existence of equilibria for MFGs with controlled jumps \cite{BCP-2019,BCP-2017}, MFGs with absorptions where the interaction takes place through the empirical distribution of players remaining in the game \cite{Campi2018}, and through both surviving players and past absorptions \cite{Campi2019}, MFGs with common noise \cite{CDL-2016}, MFGs with finite states \cite{Cec:Fis-2017} and MFGs with singular controls \cite{FH-2017}. {The idea is to work with Berge's maximum theorem together with Kakutani-Fan-Glicksberg fixed point theorem; first, establish the closed graph property of the representative player's best response correspondence to a given $\mu$ by the former theorem, and then use the latter theorem to prove the best response correspondence admits a fixed point, which turns out to be a solution to the MFG}; for details, one can refer to the lecture note \cite{Lacker2018}.